catelinn/data-analysis-portfolio/README.md

 [Trading_option (in development)](https://github.com/catelinn/trading_options)

-In this project, I plan to develop an app to download realtime option data using TDAmeritrade API and store it in database.
+In this project, I plan to develop an app to download realtime option data using TDAmeritrade API and store it in local database.
 Then I will backtest varied option trading strategies recommended online.
-Also I have completed a script (`taSignal.py`) to scrape the technical analysis signals from www.investing.com for later use in strategy that takes into account of TA signals.
+Also I have completed a script (`taSignal.py`) to scrape the technical analysis signals from www.investing.com for later use in strategies that take into account of TA signals.